Regulation of root development in Arabidopsis

 Meijón M, Satbhai SB, Tsuchimatsu T, Busch W (2013) Genome-wide association study using cellular traits identifies a new regulator of root development in Arabidopsis.
-Nature Genetics doi:10.1038/ng.2824
+Nature Genetics 46:77-81

 Busch W, Moore BT, Martsberger B, Mace DL, Twigg RW, Jung J, Pruteanu-Malinici I, Kennedy SJ, Fricke GK, Clark RL, Ohler U, Benfey PN (2012) A microfluidic device and computational platform for high-throughput live imaging of gene expression.
-Nat.
-Methods online: 30 Sep 2012.
+Nature Methods 9:1101-1106

 Iyer-Pascuzzi AS, et al. (2011) Cell identity regulators link development and stress responses in the Arabidopsis root.
 Developmental Cell 21:770-782.

 Tsukagoshi H, et al. (2010).
 Transcriptional regulation of ROS controls transition from proliferation to differentiation in the root.
 Cell 143:606-616.

 Sozzani R, et al. (2010) Spatiotemporal regulation of cell-cycle genes by SHORTROOT links patterning and growth.
 Nature 466:128-132.

 Long TA, et al. (2010) The bHLH transcription factor POPEYE regulates response to iron deficiency in Arabidopsis roots.
 Plant Cell tpc:110.074096.